lofirepo/lofire/design/lofire.md

 # Future work

-As future work we intend to:
+As future work we intend to research, design, and develop:

+- Definition and execution of transaction validation rules.
-- Add a name system that allows repositories to define named references to branches, commits, and files, as well as allow users to define named references to repositories they subscribe to.
+- A name system that allows repositories to define named references to branches, commits, and files, as well as allow users to define named references to repositories they subscribe to.
-- Specify a URI scheme that allows references to repositories, branches, commits, and files, either by ID or name.
+- An URI scheme that allows references to repositories, branches, commits, and files, either by ID or name.
-- Add external membership & authentication mechanisms that synchronize the repository membership with an external source
+- External membership & authentication mechanisms that synchronize the repository membership with an external source
+- A system for hosting providers with anonymous payments for hosting credits.
-- Describe a publishing workflow, starting from collaboration in a repository that results in published immutable artefacts.
+- A publishing workflow, starting from collaboration in a repository that results in published immutable artefacts.
-- Define collaborative editing and publishing of semantic graph data models.
-- Improve and optimize the pub/sub protocol to leverage subscription coverage and interest clustering.
+- Further improvements and optimizations for the pub/sub protocol to leverage subscription coverage and interest clustering.
-- Specify LAN protocols based on IP multicast for peer discovery and pub/sub.
+- LAN protocols based on IP multicast for peer discovery and pub/sub.
-- Specify local-first search & discovery protocols that find information in locally stored data, in the community overlays, and in the global network.
+- Local-first search & discovery protocols that find information in locally stored data, in the community overlays, and in the global network.
-- Define additional synchronization methods, including synchronizing from a repository on the local file system (e.g. on a USB drive)
+- Additional transport and synchronization methods, including Delay/Disruption Tolerant Networking (DTN) and local file systems (removable storage).
+- Storage and query of graph data models, semantic web data.

 # Data structures